Do yourself a favor and visit Seven Magic Mountains, a vibrant desert art installation, on your way to Las Vegas. You won’t regret it.

 - Don’t disturb desert flora and fauna.
 Remember, you are a visitor here.
 Be respectful of the desert flora and fauna.
 No catching or holding insects, including endangered desert tortoise, is allowed when visiting Seven Magic Mountains.

-- Beware of snake.
+- Beware of snakes.
 Venomous snakes can be found near Seven Magic Mountains.
 So keep a watchful eye on the area during your visit.

 - Don’t climb or vandalize the artwork.
-Sitting on top of one of the colorful boulders looks good on pictures.
+Sitting on top of one of the colorful boulders looks good in pictures.
 Or wait… Does it?
 Every responsible visitor of Seven Magic Mountains surely understands how much work and effort have been put into the installation.
-Thus, you would get hardly any respect for such a foolish behavior.
-Moreover, those who visit Seven Magic Mountains and disregard the site’s regulations are subject to criminal penalties, fines, and payments of restitution.
+Not only does any foolishness get you zero respect, but you may also be panelized.
+Violators are subject to criminal penalties, fines, and payments of restitution.

 - Photography.
-Visit Seven Magic Mountains and photograph away its eccentric shapes and hues.
-Don’t sell the images, though.
-While there is no restrictions for photography for private use, commercial photo shoots are strictly prohibited.
+Visit Seven Magic Mountains and photograph its eccentric shapes and hues.
+While there are no restrictions for photography for private use, commercial photo shoots are strictly prohibited.

 - Visit Seven Magic Mountains with pets.
-Pet are welcome.
+Pets are welcome.
 Be sure to keep them on leash, though.